Charles K. Kao: Later work

-Kao was the vice-chancellor of the Chinese University of Hong Kong from 1987 to 1996.
+Kao was Vice-Chancellor of the Chinese University of Hong Kong from 1987 to 1996.
 From 1991, Kao was an Independent Non-Executive Director and a member of the Audit Committee of the Varitronix International Limited in Hong Kong.
 From 1993 to 1994, he was the President of the Association of Southeast Asian Institutions of Higher Learning (ASAIHL).
 In 1996, Kao donated to Yale University, and the Charles Kao Fund Research Grants was established to support Yale's studies, research and creative projects in Asia.
 The fund currently is managed by Yale University Councils on East Asian and Southeast Asian Studies.
 After his retirement from CUHK in 1996, Kao spent his six-month sabbatical leave at the Department of Electrical and Electronic Engineering of Imperial College London; from 1997 to 2002, he also served as visiting professor in the same department.

 Kao was chairman and member of the Energy Advisory Committee (EAC) of Hong Kong for two years, and retired from the position on July 15, 2000.
 Kao was a member of the Council of Advisors on Innovation and Technology of Hong Kong, appointed on April 20, 2000.
 In 2000, Kao co-founded the Independent Schools Foundation Academy, which is located in Cyberport, Hong Kong.
 He was its founding chairman in 2000, and stepped down from the board of the ISF in December 2008.
 Kao was the keynote speaker at IEEE GLOBECOM 2002 in Taipei, Taiwan.
 In 2003, Kao was named a Chair Professor by special appointment at the Electronics Institute of the College of Electrical Engineering and Computer Science, National Taiwan University.
 Kao then worked as the chairman and CEO of Transtech Services Ltd., a telecommunication consultancy in Hong Kong.
 He was the founder, chairman and CEO of ITX Services Limited.
 From 2003 to January 30, 2009, Kao was an independent non-executive director and member of the audit committee of Next Media.